Energy poverty: Causes

+One cause of energy poverty is lack of modern energy infrastructure like power plants, transmission lines, and underground pipelines to deliver energy resources such as natural gas.
+When infrastructure does make modern energy available, its cost may be out of reach for poorer households, so they avoid using it.

-Units of Analysis
+Units of analysis

 Domestic energy poverty

 Domestic energy poverty refers to a situation where a household does not have access or cannot afford to have the basic energy or energy services to achieve day to day living requirements.
 These requirements can change from country to country and region to region.
 The most common needs are lighting, cooking energy, domestic heating or cooling.